fosterlab/PrInCE-Matlab/README.md

 ### 3. Organize your files.

-Create a folder for storing pipeline output (e.g. "PCPanalysis/").
-Unpack the zipped folder downloaded in step 1.
-From this unzipped directory, copy the Code/ folder and pcpsilac.m into the PCPanalysis/ folder.
-In PCPanalysis/, create a folder called "Input".
-Place all data files (one for each condition) and the reference database file in the PCPanalysis/Input/ folder.
+Inside a home directory, the code exists in the Code/ folder, and each input file goes in the Input/ folder.
+The master script, pcpsilac.m, exists in the home directory.
+To accomplish this, create a home folder (e.g. "Pipeline/").
+Unzip the code downloaded from [https://github.com/fosterlab/PCP-SILAC](https://github.com/fosterlab/PCP-SILAC) and copy pcpsilac.m and the Code/ folder into the home directory.
+In the home directory, create a folder called "Input", then place all data files (one for each condition) and the reference database file in this Input/ folder.
 The resulting file structure should look like this:

   * PCPanalysis/
     * Code/